Kmvucd/ci_cd_pipeline/README.md

 Now check for images --> docker images

-To check any containers running or not --> docker ps -a
+To check any containers running or not --> docker ps -a If we want to stop any container, "docker stop 'container id from above query'" To remove container docker rm "'container id'"
 By this we have configured docker on the linux

 Now we need to push image to ECR using docker and from EC2 write a code so that we can pull image from ECR